werpu/mona-dish/README.md

 This project is a set of small helpers which utilize mostly monad and monad like patterns to cut down on code for essential tasks.

-For now it is only a small set of Helpers consisting of following items:
+For now, it is only a small set of Helpers consisting of following items:

 * Monad     ... an implementation of a Monad
 * [Optional](https://github.com/werpu/mona-dish/blob/master/docs/Optional.md)  ... a class which is derived from Javas optional but also encapsulates elvis operator like accessors